Chocolate-Raspberry Bavarian Torte is a beautiful layered cake enrobed in raspberry Bavarian cream. Perfect for any occasion!

 - Level cake with a serrated knife then cut genoise horizontally into two equal layers.
 Place one 8-inch layer, centered, in the bottom of the 9-inch spring form pan, cut side up.
 Brush with half of raspberry syrup.
 Spread with ½ cup of the chocolate-hazelnut spread.

 - Pour half of the raspberry Bavarian cream over and around the sides of the cake.
 Lightly drop the pan on the counter top one or two times to ensure the cream settles into the empty ring around the genoise.
-Top with other cake layer.
+Top with other cake layer, cut side down.
 Brush with remaining syrup.
 Spread the remaining ½ cup chocolate-hazelnut spread over the genoise.
 Cover with remaining raspberry Bavarian cream.
 Drop on counter top as before.
 The cream should completely fill the 9-inch pan with a little left over.
 Level the top with a large off-set spatula.
 Cover and refrigerate until mixture sets, at least 2 hours.

 - Run a small knife between dessert and pan.
 Remove spring form collar.
 Spread 1 cup whipped cream on side of dessert.
 Pipe a decorative border of whipped cream around the edge of the cake with the remaining cream, using a small star decorator tip (if desired).
 Press chocolate curls or shavings into sides of the cake.
 Arrange raspberries in a concentric circle around the top edge of the cake.
 Sprinkle center with chocolate curls.